rutgerberger/asr-portfolio-tracker/README.md

-# Portfolio Management with Machine Learning
+# Portfolio Management with ML
 ## Overview

 This Python code provides a framework for managing and simulating the performance of a financial portfolio.
 It uses the `yfinance` library to fetch historical stock data and scikit-learn's `RandomForestRegressor` for predicting future asset prices.
 The core components include: